MidStein/book-finder/README.md

 Find that one book worth your time.

-This application uses React and TypeScript.
-It also uses the openlibrary search api to fetch book data.
+## Dependencies

+- React
+- TypeScript
+- openlibrary api for data

 ## Features

 - Find a book by it's title
-- Find all the books written by an author
+- Find books by an author

 ## How to start the application